ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

 *  **Usage Flow**:
   * Open a session.
   * Create an instance of `CountersFor`.
-      * Either pass the `CountersFor` constructor an explicit document ID, -or-
+      * Either pass `CountersFor` an explicit document ID, -or-
       * Pass it an [entity tracked by the session](../../../client-api/session/loading-entities), e.g. a document object returned from [session.query](../../../client-api/session/querying/how-to-query) or from [session.Load](../../../client-api/session/loading-entities#load).
   * Use Counter methods to manage the document's Counters.
   * If you execute [Increment](../../../client-api/session/counters/create-or-modify) or [Delete](../../../client-api/session/counters/delete), call `session.SaveChanges` for the action to take effect on the server.